Sewing room lighting ideas

 So I recommend LED bulbs like these: Tenergy LED Light Bulb, 9 watts Equivalent A19 E26 Medium Standard Base, 5000K Daylight White Energy Saving Light Bulbs for Office/Home (Pack of 16)

-I really like that the 750 Lumens LED bulbs are able to maximize its brightness immediately when powered on.
-It illuminates an equivalent of a 60-Watt incandescent bulb but only consumes 9W of power, making it one of the best energy efficient light bulbs!
+I really like that the 750 Lumens LED bulbs are able to maximize their brightness immediately when powered on.
+It illuminates an equivalent of a 60-Watt incandescent bulb but only consumes 9W of power, making it one of the best energy-efficient light bulbs!
 Non-flickering light and zero harsh glares prevent eye fatigue and provide a comfortable, stress-free atmosphere.

 Built with premium materials and circuitry, Tenergy LED light bulbs are certified by the rigorous safety standards of Underwriters Laboratories.
 They have a long service life with a special 3-year warranty.